Solar Guide

 Learn MoreFrequently Asked Questions

 Yes, solar makes excellent sense in Los Angeles.
-With 300+ days of sunshine annually and electricity rates nearly double the national average (31.9¢/kWh vs 16.5¢), Los Angeles provides ideal conditions for solar energy production.
+The city enjoys abundant year-round sunshine and high electricity rates averaging 31.9¢/kWh, creating ideal conditions for solar savings.